norishigefukushima/OpenCP/OpenCP/bilateralfilter/bilateralfilter.md

 **void jointBilateralFilter(const Mat& src, const Mat& guide, Mat& dst, Size kernelSize, double sigma_color, double sigma_space, int method, int borderType)**
 * Mat& src: filtering target image.
-* Nat& guide: guidance image for joint birateral filtering.
+* Nat& guide: guidance image for joint bilateral filtering.
-* Other argements are same as the birateral filter function.
+* Other argements are same as the bilateral filter function.

-The function is implimentation of papers[3,4].
-Paper[3] calls this filter as joint birateral filter, and paper[4] calls this filter cross birateral filter.
+The function is implementation of papers[3,4].
+Paper[3] calls this filter as joint bilateral filter, and paper[4] calls this filter cross bilateral filter.

 **void binalyWeightedRangeFilter(const Mat& src, Mat& dst, Size kernelSize, float threshold, int method=BILATERAL_DEFAULT, int borderType=cv::BORDER_REPLICATE)**
 * Mat& src: filtering target image.
 * Size kernelSize: kernel size.
 * float threshold: if a value <threshold, then the weight of kernel is 1 otherwise, 0.
-* Other argements are same as the birateral filter function.
+* Other argements are same as the bilateral filter function.

 This filter is A weighted mean filter: domain kernel is binary (0 or 1), and spatial kernel is constant (1).
 The filter is a case of the epsilon filter.
 The filter is used for;
-* a simlified birateral filter (faster than the birateral filter),
+* a simlified bilateral filter (faster than the bilateral filter),
 * depth-map range interporation,
 * an approximation of orthogonal integral images for cross based local stereo matching.